 5. Dove Sensitive Skin Body Wash

 Though the Dove Men+Care line is great, if you want the best body wash for sensitive skin that Dove offers, you have to go for the regular Dove Sensitive Skin Body Wash.
 Users raved about this body wash, with one calling it the “only sensitive [body wash] that truly doesn’t bother my skin.”
-And they rated the Dove Sensitive Skin Body Wash accordingly, with 89% five-star ratings, an absurdly high ratio when most Amazon products land around 75% or lower.
+And they rated the Dove Sensitive Skin Body Wash accordingly, with 87% five-star ratings, an absurdly high ratio when most Amazon products land around 75% or lower.
+It’s also one of Green’s favorites: “The Dove Sensitive Skin Body Wash gives your body an extra dose of care, helping moisturize and nourish even the most delicate skin.”

 6. Cetaphil Ultra Gentle Body Wash